Aerospace/STEM Resources for Home Education

-Aerospace Micro-Lessons from the American Institute of Aeronautics and Astronautics STEM K-12 include almost 100 easily-digestible lessons focused on aerospace principles; each broken down into grade levels and meant to spark conversation and interest in aerospace.
-Lessons range from engineering, to mathematics, to physics, to highlighting aerospace anniversaries -- all of which are presented in a way that easily relates to students.
-(There are MORE AIAA opportunities for youth and educators found HERE!)
+Aerospace Micro-Lessons from the American Institute of Aeronautics and Astronautics STEM K-12 include almost 100 easily-digestible lessons focused on aerospace principles; ranging from engineering, to mathematics, to physics, to highlighting aerospace anniversaries.
+(MORE AIAA opportunities for youth and educators are found HERE!)

 Schoolhouse Rocks (Complete multiplication series from 1973-2009!)